ashley-yihui-lee/honolulu-tuna/README.md

    - Use Datawrapper to visualize the findings.

 ---
+### **Datasets**
+The datasets used include aggregated, operational, and length data on longline bigeye tuna, pole-and-line bigeye tuna, purse seine bigeye tuna, longline skipjack tuna, pole-and-line skipjack tuna, and purse seine skipjack tuna.
+These datasets are gathered and maintained WCPFC and can be found [here](https://www.wcpfc.int/data-catalogue).

+---
 ### **Documentation**
 The dataset is divided into several components.
 Below are descriptions of each: